TimButterfield/LambdaSurprise/README.md

 There are two Lambda triggers.
 Firstly there's an [sns trigger](https://github.com/TimButterfield/LambdaSurprise/blob/master/src/LambdaSurprise.Services/serverless.yml#L18) and secondly a [cron trigger](https://github.com/TimButterfield/LambdaSurprise/blob/master/src/LambdaSurprise.Services/serverless.yml#L19).
 Be sure that you disable the [scheduled trigger](https://docs.aws.amazon.com/eventbridge/latest/userguide/run-lambda-schedule.html) in the AWS console once you've managed to replicate the scenario.

 I'd recommend that you trigger the Lambda 10-20 times by running the publish-to-sns.js node script repeatedly, and then leave it for a while (I think I left it > 30 minutes before re-triggering).
+After a period > 30 minutes, repeat the re-triggering of the Lambda.
+Hopefully you'll see evidence from the CloudWatch logs of the above.

 BEFORE running the script though, you'll need to edit the script, replacing the "**_REGIONHERE_**" placeholder and the "**_ACCOUNTNUMBERHERE_**" placeholder as per your account and region details.